hmajid2301/blog/content/posts/2022-12-03-my-workflow-to-create-a-new-post-using-hugo,-netlifycms,-netlify-and-gitlab-together/index.md

 ---
-title: My Workflow To Create a New Post Using Hugo, Netlifycms, Netlify and Gitlab Together
+title: My Workflow To Create a New Post Using Hugo, NetlifyCMS, Netlify and Gitlab Together
 canonicalURL: https://haseebmajid.dev/posts/2022-12-03-my-workflow-to-create-a-new-post-using-hugo,-netlifycms,-netlify-and-gitlab-together/
 date: 2022-12-03
 tags: